Tutorial goal: Create a Django project, a simple view and return a simple response

 In this tutorial series, we are going to make a step by step tutorial about Django fundamentals.
 This tutorial is a complete beginner’s guide to start learning Django.
 We've tried to make it as simple as possible.
 For this purpose, the concepts are divided into 10 parts.
 If you are a beginner the development world may seem like an endless road, but it all depends on how to learn and practice the basics.

 Django is a Python-based web framework that is specifically engineered to help developers build and construct powerful web applications quickly and efficiently.
-The core of the Django framework works with Python versions from 2.3 to 2.7.
+The core of the Django framework works with both Python versions 2 and 3.
 The framework was named after famous guitarist Django Reinhardt.

 A framework is a toolbox of components.
 The reason for using a framework is to prevent written duplicate code for similar tasks.
 A framework is a library combined with a preset way to organize your code.
 It's reusable code bundled in a reusable (but often inflexible) architecture.